tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

     This example might seem a little silly, but the point is it hides the internal structure of the state from consuming components.
 Components don't care about the shape of the state; all they care about is getting the data they need.

+- Deriving data from a property:

+    ```js
+    function isLoggedIn(state) {
+        return state.user.id != null
+    }
+    ```

+    Similar to the first example, only now instead of reading a property directly, we're calculating a value based on it—in this case, whether it's set or not.
+Calculating boolean values based on state properties are a common use case for Redux selectors.
+Other types of calculations are certainly possible too.

 - Getting a list of items:

     ```js